snapp-food/backend-interview-test/README.md

 5.  [optional] Add an authorization layer for checking access to endpoints.
 For example only admin users (users with `ROLE_ADMIN` role) can create and modify restaurants and products.

-6.  [optional] Add endpoints to list, accept and reject orders.
+6.  [optional] Add endpoints to list and modify orders.
 These endpoints must be accessible by admin users.